 - Best locking doorway pull up bar: Garren Fitness Doorway Locking Pull Bar Bar

 - Best portable doorway pull up bar: Perfect Fitness Sport Pull Up Bar at Amazon

 Pull-ups are a killer workout for your upper body.

-The best part of pull ups is that it is a strength-training exercise you can do at home with the help of a doorway pull-up bar, one of the more genius contraptions when it comes to putting together your ultimate list of home gym essentials.
+The best part of pull-ups is that it is a strength-training exercise you can do at home with the help of a doorway pull-up bar, one of the more genius contraptions for putting together your ultimate list of home gym essentials.